thomd/rehype-navigation/README.md

 ## Demo

-Run the following for a [demo](https://thomd.github.io/rehype-navigation/) implementation:
+Generate the HTML for a demo page like this:

 ```
 cd demo